Ennomines

 (NCBI-index: 934829)

-Every year there is surprise and enthusiasm about a new species.
-In my backyard suddenly there was a moth with a special name, the Scalloped Oak (Crocalis elinguana).
-Although there is some variation in color and intensity of the wing markings, the broad brown median band, with a distinct black-brown spot, stands out well on the yellowish geometer moth.
-The brown median band looks like a triangle with the broad base starting at the costa.
+Every year, there is surprise and enthusiasm for a new species.
+In my backyard, suddenly, there was a moth with a special name, the Scalloped Oak (Crocalis elinguaria).
+Although there is some variation in colour and intensity of the wing markings, the broad brown median band, with a distinct black-brown spot, stands out well on the yellowish geometer moth.
+The brown median band resembles a triangle with a broad base starting at the costa.
 The edges of the band are slightly darker brown.
-The hindwing is slightly lighter and more evenly colored.
-In a resting position, the wings are held flat with the forewing overlying the hindwing.
-The flying period is from June to August in one generation and the wingspan is 36-44mm.
+The hindwing is slightly lighter and more evenly coloured.
+In a resting position, the wings are flat, with the forewing overlying the hindwing.
+The flying period is from June to August in one generation, and the wingspan is 36-44mm.
 Host plant: various deciduous trees and shrubs.
 Dutch name: Kortzuiger.
 Frisian name: Koartsûger.

 Flying period: